 |As this course is aimed at students who have already completed a Foundation Degree in Childhood Studies, applications can be completed via Blackboard.
 For more information, please contact firstname.lastname@example.org.|

-The course is delivered at our Medway campus via 'twilight' lectures which take place after after 5pm.
-It is led by award-winning academics who are also experienced childhood practitioners.
+This course is delivered on a 'twilight' basis, with teaching taking place after 5pm at the Learning and Enterprise College, Bexley, and is led by award-winning academics who are also experienced childhood practitioners.
 Upon successful completion, you will have gained a degree which opens all kinds of doors and career paths.

 This exciting area of study explores the influences that shape children’s development and learning, their personalities, and the critical periods that will shape their journeys to adulthood.